maxxboehme/SQLiteXX/docs/tutorial.md

 # How To Use SQLiteXX
+The following are simple examples to help start using SQLiteXX.
+The tests are also a good area to explore to find examples of how to use the API.

 ## Connecting to a Database
 To create a connection to an sqlite3 database you can use the DBConnection class.